NamanGarg2075/GeekyWeb/docs/languages/html/html_tags.md

 :::info

-There are many more tags like this explore all of then now [Click Here](html-tags)
+There are many more tags like this.
+Explore all of them now [Click Here](html-tags)

 :::